 Khasi households are dependent on fuel wood, with families using about 20 kg every day.
 Fuel wood consumption has outstripped forest growth.
 The project focusses on fuel efficient wood stoves and a model that can be constructed on site with locally available materials.

 Khasi Hills has put in place a moratorium on surface coal mines & stone quarries which cause deforestation as well as polluting streams, water supplies and fisheries.

 10,000 trees for 10,000 employees

-We have created a special project with Springer Nature and the Khasi Synjuc.
+A special Wild Aligned project with Springer Nature and the Khasi Synjuc.
 10,000 trees will be planted by the Clans and women’s groups over the course of 2022 in the Khasi Hills in Meghalaya.
 To celebrate Springer Nature becoming the first research and education publisher to publish one million Open Access (OR) articles.